 Related to efficiency and effectiveness is the concept of value, which can be metaphorically defined as quality divided by price.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-04 Evaluate the efficiency of a firm.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-04 Evaluate the efficiency of a firm.
 Topic: Efficiency, Effectiveness, and Value

 8. Attempting to balance the desire to efficiently use resources while providing a highly effective service may create conflict between the two goals.